List of Beverly Hills, 90210 characters: Matt Durning

-Daniel Cosgrove portrays Matt Durning (main, season 9–10), an attorney who became the legal go-to guy for various issues with the group, including Valerie's self-defense murder of her molesting father, Noah's drunken driving, and David's statutory rape charge.
+Daniel Cosgrove portrays Matt Durning (main, season 9–10), an attorney who became the group's legal jack of all trades, working on everything from criminal defense to libel and contract law (which was ridiculous, but the show rolled with it).
 Although he and Donna were interested in each other while she was disgusted with Noah's behavior, their reunion turned his attention toward Kelly, and they began sleeping together as she got over Brandon's departure.
-Matt had a secret, though: his wife had been in an institution in New York due to severe mental illness, and later found medication that helped her enough that she could head to L.A. to be with him.
-Kelly broke up with him, but the medication later failed, and Matt's wife told him she loved him but was getting a divorce so he could have a life with Kelly.
-He and Kelly then reunited, but Matt was thrown at first by Kelly's one-night stand with Dylan (when they went to Mexico to illegally buy drugs that would have helped Matt's then-wife) and then by not knowing at first that Kelly was raped.
-He got a weapons charge against her dismissed after she shot and killed the rapist in self-defense, and they drifted apart for a while, until Matt's handling of a death penalty appeal helped bring them back together.
-Matt and Dylan had a mostly-unfriendly rivalry over their shared love for Kelly, with Matt successfully proposing to Kelly, but also having serious professional difficulties.
-Matt planned to move to Seattle as the series ended, but when his brother died in a car crash (Matt had provided a sperm sample so his infertile brother and his wife could have a child through artificial insemination), Matt moved to New York instead, breaking up with Kelly on civil terms, and admitting that he saw the bond between her and Dylan was real.
+Matt had a secret, though: his wife had been in an institution in New York due to severe schizophrenia, and later found medication that helped her enough that she could head to L.A. to be with him.
+Kelly broke up with him but after learning that the medication had side effects that would have killed her, Matt's wife accepted re-institutionalization and signed divorce papers so he could move on with his life.
+He and Kelly then reunited, but Matt was thrown at first by Kelly's one-night stand with Dylan (when they went to Mexico to illegally buy drugs that would have temporarlity helped Matt's then-wife) and then by not knowing at first that Kelly was raped.
+He got a weapons charge against her dismissed after she shot and killed the rapist in self-defense using a gun that Dylan helped her purchase on the black market, and they drifted apart for a while, until Matt's handling of a death penalty appeal helped bring them back together.
+Matt and Dylan had a mostly unfriendly rivalry over their shared love for Kelly, with Matt successfully proposing to Kelly, but also having serious professional difficulties.
+Matt planned to move to Seattle as the series ended, but when his brother died in a car crash (Matt had provided a sperm sample so his infertile brother and his wife could have a child through artificial insemination), Matt moved to New York instead, breaking up with Kelly on civil terms, and admitting that he saw the bond between her, and Dylan was real.